 - Boosters: You will need a booster for hepatitis A after one year to remain protected.
-Thereafter, you’re protected for 25 years.
-You will need a booster for typhoid after three years to stay protected.
+Thereafter, you are protected for 25 years.
+You will need a booster for typhoid after three years to stay.

-- How it is given: Injection in the upper arm.
+- How it is given: An injection in the upper arm.

-- Side effects: You may notice some soreness or redness at the injection site.
+- Side effects: You may notice some soreness or rednes at the injection site.
 Other possible side effects include headache, nausea and fever.

 - Additional precautions: You need to practise food and water safety as well as hand hygiene while in an area where hepatitis A or typhoid are endemic.